DaveParillo/cisc187-reader/docs/_sources/class-II-functions/constructors.rst.txt

    In general, take care deleting the default constructor.
-   Delete it only when you are sure objects of the class will **never** need to be default constructed.
+   Delete it only when you are sure objects of the class will **never** need to be default constructed or that there is simply no sensible set of defaults for the class.

 Initialization syntax